Tausif4171/Ascentra/README.md

+🌟 Ascentra
-Ascentra is a platform to help teams manage tasks across different departments.
-It allows users to create, update, assign tasks, collaborate with team members, and securely log in. 🚀
+Ascentra is a platform designed to help teams manage tasks across different departments.
+It enables users to create, update, assign tasks, collaborate with team members, and securely log in. 🚀

-# Technologies Used
+🛠️ Technologies Used
 This project was built using the following technologies:

-- NextJS
+⚛️ NextJS
-- Typescript
-- Javascript
+💻 TypeScript
+🌐 JavaScript
-- Tailwind CSS
+🎨 Tailwind CSS
-- NodeJS
+🖥️ NodeJS
-- MongoDB
+🗄️ MongoDB

-## How to Run the Project
+🚀 How to Run the Project

 Follow these steps to run the project locally: